mayuqing491/MASSCL/README.md

 - scikit-learn(tested on version 1.3.2)
 # Running the Code
 To reproduce our results:
-Run python main.py to run MASSCL
+Run python main.py to run IHCDA
 # Data description
 - c_d.csv: all pairs of circRNAs and diseases
 - circname.txt: list of circRNA names